my5t3ry/cmdf/README.md

 # cmdf

-this thing will fix misspelled commands by learning from your history. i use it for years, it just works.
+this thing will fix misspelled commands by learning from your history. i did use it for years, it just works.

 ```
 [n0x] cmdf>  ccd python